scott-griffiths/bitstring/trunk/doc/bitstring_classes.rst

 Multiples tokens can be joined by separating them with commas, so for example ``se=4, 0b1, se=-1`` represents the concatenation of three elements.

+Parentheses and multiplicative factors can also be used, for example ``2*(0b10, 0xf)`` is equivalent to ``0b10, 0xf, 0b10, 0xf``.
+The multiplying factor must come before the thing it is being used to repeat.

 The ``auto`` parameter also accepts other types:

 * A list or tuple, whose elements will be evaluated as booleans (imagine calling ``bool()`` on each item) and the bits set to ``1`` for ``True`` items and ``0`` for ``False`` items.
 * A positive integer, used to create a bitstring of that many zero bits.
 * A file object, presumably opened in read-binary mode, from which the bitstring will be formed.
 * A bool (``True`` or ``False``) which will be converted to a single ``1`` or ``0`` bit respectively.

 Compact format strings